CHRONICLE QUEUE VS AERON: ULTRA-LOW LATENCY MESSAGING (2026)

 - Reliable UDP Transport: Aeron uses a reliable UDP transport protocol for efficient and reliable message delivery.

-- Persistence: Aeron supports message persistence for data durability and recovery.
+- Persistence: Aeron supports message persistence for data durability and recovery through its Archive component.

 - Use Cases: Aeron is well-suited for applications requiring high-performance inter-machine communication, such as distributed systems and microservices.